Zucchini Bites

 More zucchini recipes…

-I have a few delicious recipes great to use up fresh zucchini, from this simple pasta to this version with zucchini and tomatoes, from pasta salad to crispy pizza, and dessert like this chocolate zucchini bread.
+I have a few delicious recipes great for using up fresh zucchini, from this simple pasta to this version with zucchini and tomatoes, as well as pasta salad, crispy pizza, and desserts like this chocolate zucchini bread.

 More appetizers for you!

-If you love Italian appetizers check out this amazing collection of 40+ recipes that features caprese skewers, marinated mozzarella, pinzimonio, garlic crostini, bruschetta dip and so forth!
+If you love Italian appetizers, check out this fantastic collection of 40+ recipes that features caprese skewers, marinated mozzarella, pinzimonio, garlic crostini, bruschetta dip, and more!

-Below more appetizers and finger food to inspire you:
+Below are more appetizers and finger food to inspire you:

-If you make these zucchini bites, or you have a question, let me know by leaving a comment.
+If you make these zucchini bites or have any questions, please let me know by leaving a comment.
 I would love to hear from you! x

 Baked Zucchini Bites